lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/2_Lesson_2/gamestates_.md

 ---

+### Let's Practice!

+There has been a lot of code on this page so far.
+The video below combines everything we have worked with in sprites so far with game states.
+Watch the live-coding demo to see how you can use this information to create your own games.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/H-6jaZBH-hs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 ## Timer

 A timer is a great way to work out when a certain game state should end.
 If you look a head to the example of the Bug Squish project, you can see that this game utilizes a timer to end the play game state.
 There are many possible ways to create a times in javascript and p5,.
 The example below is a quick and easy one.